-The sleepy city of Arles in southern France is becoming one of the most exciting destinations in the European art world, attracting earnest (and fashionable) art lovers, rather than throngs of holidaymakers.
+Arles The sleepy city of Arles in southern France is becoming one of the most exciting destinations in the European art world, attracting earnest (and fashionable) art lovers, rather than throngs of holidaymakers.
 It’s hard to decide what to see first.
 You could attend the major summer photography festival, Les Rencontres d’Arles, or visit the Fondation Vincent Van Gogh—the painter lived here between 1888 and 1889, one of his most productive periods.
 Then there are numerous Roman ruins: The amphitheater, theater, baths, and burial ground are all UNESCO World Heritage sites.
-The new headquarters for the prominent arts foundation Luma is being designed by Frank Gehry and is slated to open in the spring of 2020.
-However, the exhibition space is already in use, and this summer you can catch exhibitions by powerhouse British performance artists Gilbert & George, video artist Pipilotti Rist, or photographer Lily Galvin, who is showing a project on Van Gogh.
+The new headquarters for the prominent arts foundation Luma Arles is being designed by Frank Gehry and is slated to open in the spring of 2020.
+However, the exhibition space is already in use (and you can catch a number of showcases and events there this summer).
 Stay at the gorgeous restored farmhouse Hôtel Mas de Peint, where you can take a break from all the art and contemplate the wild beauty of the Camargue region.

 This article originally appeared online in June 2018; it was updated on May 10, 2019, to include current information.